 “I read that they are trying to move back to more of an old-style format for Worlds and the Olympics,” Alexis said.
 “So they went back to seven-member teams, and Worlds will just be every two years like it was back in the eighties.
 Oh, and they took away the new life rule.
 Now your scores in prelims count toward your team, all-around, and event finals scores.”

 “I like that they killed the new life rule and made Worlds every two years again,” ZZ said.
 “Worlds and Olympics are the two biggest, most important competitions in gymnastics.
 They’re like the pinnacle of the sport.
-Everyone dreams of being World and Olympic Champion.
 It makes sense that they should be the hardest to win and not be contested every year.
 Having Worlds more often just took all the prestige out of it.”

 “You’re right,” Jane said.
 “If you win a World Championship, you should get to keep the title for two years.
 Anyway, I’m just glad they didn’t bring back compulsories.”

 “Oh, my God, tell me about it,” ZZ said.
 “Can you imagine sitting through about a hundred girls doing the exact same thing?
 How did the judges keep from falling asleep?
 Or keep from pulling their hair out after listening to the same floor music ninety-six times in a row?
 And the compulsory routines were always so easy and boring.”